dohuyduc2002/MLOps-platform-with-Kubeflow/README.md

 1. Create Istio LoadBalancer service inside `istio-system` namespace Because we need to keep internal service mesh for Kubeflow services, the new Istio LoadBalancer service will take external IP from GKE cluster and route all traffic to the internal Istio ClusterIP service mesh.

+** Note** : In my case, I have to create a new istio `LoadBalancer` service instead of change the default istio from `ClusterIP` -> `Loadbalancer` to expose Kubeflow to the internet because I don't have TLS certificate for the default Istio LoadBalancer service which is used to create, delete Notebook.
+You can still can use all Kubeflow services with the new istio LoadBalancer service.

 ```bash
 cd kubeflow/svc_mesh
 k apply -f istio-ingressgateway-lb.yaml